cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 allocateStruct.layout.encode(layoutFields, data);
 ```

 Using the previously created bufferLayout, we can allocate a data buffer.
-We then assign our params `{ space: 100 }` so that it maps correctly to the layout, and encodes it to the data buffer.
-Now the data is ready to be sent to be program.
+We then assign our params `{ space: 100 }` so that it maps correctly to the layout, and encode it to the data buffer.
+Now the data is ready to be sent to the program.

 ```javascript
 allocateTransaction.add(new web3.TransactionInstruction({